PrernaNagori09/Microsoft-Cloud-Workshop/start-your first-linux-virtual-machine-on-azure/lab-guide.md

  ### Lab Overview
  In this lab you learn how to create Linux Machine using Azure Portal.
-You configure Virtual Machine Sacle Set.
+You configure Virtual Machine Scale Set.

 ### Exercise 1: Sign Up for pre configured environment